zemariatrindade/zemariatrindade/README.md

 👨‍💻 Data Projects I've Made:

+- Predicting Wine Quality with ML:

+Built an ML classification model using sklearn library that classifies wine into 3 categories based on wine's biological components.
+The dataset contained high class imbalance but still achieved 80% accuracy.

+- Sports streaming with Reddit API:

+Built a live-streaming application that extracts live sports content from Reddit and produces the top 10 most important words in those Reddits and also the number of references to other users, subreddits, and urls.

 - Customer leads creation for travel agencies:

 In this project, I assisted Outbound Sales teams in Travel Agencies by identifying potential customer leads on social media and providing tailored flight and accommodation options based on their activity on Reddit.
 Used: Python, ETL Pipeline, SQLite database, spaCy NLP library, web scraping.

-- Predicting Wine Quality with ML:

-Built an ML classification model using sklearn library that classifies wine into 3 categories based on wine's biological components.
-Very much class imbalance, but achieved 80% accuracy.

 - Detecting Covid in X-rays images: